yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagednamespace-getnamespaces-method.md

 ## <a name="parameters"></a>Parametreler
  `cNameSpaces`
- [in] A `ULONG32` boyutunu gösteren `namespaces` dizisi.
+ [in] A `ULONG32` that indicates the size of the `namespaces` array.

  `pcNameSpaces`
- [out] Bir işaretçi bir `ULONG32` karakter ad alanlarını içerecek şekilde gerekli arabellek boyutunu alır.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the namespaces.

  `namespaces`
- [out] Ad alanlarını içeren arabellek için işaretçi.
+ [out] A pointer to the buffer that contains the namespaces.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.